 We twice entertained Manchester City in the First Division at the start of last century.

-1900 – We triumphed 5-2, with Sam Raybould striking twice, including a penalty, and John Walker, Charles Satterthwaite and Jack Cox also grabbing goals.
+1900 – We triumphed 5-2, with Sam Raybould striking twice, including a penalty, and Johnny Walker, Charles Satterthwaite and Jack Cox also grabbing goals.
 Billy Gillespie struck one of his six goals against the reds, with Billy Meredith also netting.

 1906 - We lost 1-0.